CyberSecSacramento/Cybersecurity-Sacramento/index.md

 <h2>About</h2>

 <p>A group in the greater Sacramento County area associated with <a href="https://defcon.org">DEF CON</a> Groups for hackers, makers, tinkerers and security enthusiasts/professionals/students to meet and share projects/ideas.
-Current leader is <a href="https://bsky.app/profile/radicalkjax.com">RadicalKjax</a>, please reach out to her or any of our social media accounts for any inquiries.</p>
+Current Point of Contact (PoC) is <a href="https://bsky.app/profile/radicalkjax.com">RadicalKjax</a>, please reach out to her or any of our social media accounts for any inquiries.</p>

 <h2>Location</h2>